Holocaust Memorial Day: Peterborians gather to remember suffering and sacrifice of millions killed in genocides

-Holocaust Memorial Day: Peterboroians pause to remember suffering and sacrifice of millions killed in genocides
+Holocaust Memorial Day: Peterborians pause to remember suffering and sacrifice of millions killed in genocides

 Politicians, civic leaders, community figures and religious representatives joined Peterborough residents in coming together to mark Holocaust Memorial Day today (January 25).